 All data submitted to Big Seaweed Search are stored in the Biological Records Centre's Data Warehouse in accordance with Data Protection Regulations.
 From there they will be made available to the Natural History Museum and Marine Conservation Society, and will be passed on to the National Biodiversity Network Atlas – the UK’s largest repository of publicly available biodiversity data.
 The Big Seaweed Search dataset may also be made available via the Natural History Museum's Data Portal where we share all our collections and research data.

 Your name will be stored as part of the biological record and may be made publicly available along with the species name, date and location of the record.
-Should you provide your email address, this will shared with the BRC but would not be made publicly available.
+Should you provide your email address, this will be shared with the Biological Records Centre but would not be made publicly available.

 The legal basis for processing your personal data